riecenaidoo/gm-soundboard-gui/README.md

 ## Structure

 - The docs directory contains images used in this Readme.
-- The server module contains a dummy server for debugging and testing against.
+- The server module contains a standalone dummy server for debugging and testing against.
 - The soundboard module contains the gui application for the `discord-console-bot`.
 - There is a Makefile for building, running and testing the application.